 Once this is done, the little pop-up opens, you just have to fill in the information we listed above.

-We’ll join you a little further down for tips and tricks that will allow you to highlight your event, make it more eye-catching and promote it well.
+A little further down we’ll provide you with some tips and tricks that will allow you to highlight your event, make it more eye-catching and promote it well.

 Create LinkedIn Events With Your Company Page

-To create events with your company page, it’s just as simple.
-Frankly, nothing rocket science 🧙♂️
+Creating events with your company page, is just as simple.
+Frankly, nothing rocket science 🧙